-An unknown speaker had a question on the Limestone.
-They asked, in Clark County there's a lot of Limestone that's mined for aggregate.
+Mr. Bryan asked, in Clark County there's a lot of Limestone that's mined for aggregate.
 Is that included in this?

 Mr. Perry said that it would be, if it's listed as limestone and then asked Mike to confirm.
 Mike confirmed.